Drug abuse is a worldwide problem responsible for a considerable number of deaths, functional dependence, and healthcare costs.

 The acute intoxicating effects on the brain are well known; however, an understanding of the neurological complications is important in the acute period to guide workup and treatment.

-This panel in the SMACC Brain pre-conference workshop will review neurological complications of intravenous drugs including endocarditis and the resultant septic emboli and stroke, intracerebral hemorrhages, and aneurysms.
+This panel is in the SMACC Brain pre-conference workshop will review neurological complications of intravenous drugs including endocarditis and the resultant septic emboli and stroke, intracerebral hemorrhages, and aneurysms.

 We will also dive into the less well-known neurological sequelae of other drugs including some not-so-uncommon zebras.